adonald/ajaxContactForm/README.md

 You can choose to receive HTML or plain text emails from the form using the `send_html_email` option.
 Plain text emails will encode both single and double quotes as HTML entities. i.e. `'` will become `&#39`, and `"` will become `&#34`.

+If you choose HTML emails, then _both_ HTML and plain text versions will be sent as a multipart email.

 The `success_message`, and `error_message` options will change the text seen in the result div.